 b) CC.

-c) On transmission of INITIAL CONTEXT SETUP RESPONSE, PDU SESSION RESOURCE SETUP RESPONSE message containing the "PDU Session Resource Setup Response List" IE (see 3GPP TS 38.413 [11]) or by the PDU SESSION RESOURCE MODIFY REQUEST message from the gNB to the AMF, when gNB first has received RRCReconfigurationComplete message from the UE to the UE, as the response to the transmitted RRCReconfiguration message that contains the DRBs to add.
+c) On transmission of INITIAL CONTEXT SETUP RESPONSE, PDU SESSION RESOURCE SETUP RESPONSE message containing the "PDU Session Resource Setup Response List" IE (see 3GPP TS 38.413 [11]) or by the PDU SESSION RESOURCE MODIFY REQUEST message from the gNB to the AMF.
+The counter increases by the number of DRBs that was successfully setup indicated by the RRCReconfigurationComplete message from the UE, as the response to the transmitted RRCReconfiguration message that contains the DRBs to add (see 3GPP TS 38.331[20]).
 Each DRB that was successfully setup to the UE increments the relevant subcounter per mapped 5QI by 1, and the relevant subcounter per S-NSSAI by 1.